jacubero/aws-architect-associate/docs/database.rst

    Partition: Sort key

 Partitions are three-way replicated.
 In DynamoDB, you get an acknowledge when two of these replicas has been done.

+The partition key portion of a table's primary key determines the logical partitions in which a table's data is stored.
+This in turn affects the underlying physical partitions.
+Provisioned I/O capacity for the table is divided evenly among these physical partitions.
+Therefore a partition key design that doesn't distribute I/O requests evenly can create "hot" partitions that result in throttling and use your provisioned I/O capacity inefficiently.

+The optimal usage of a table's provisioned throughput depends not only on the workload patterns of individual items, but also on the partition-key design.
+This doesn't mean that you must access all partition key values to achieve an efficient throughput level, or even that the percentage of accessed partition key values must be high.
+It does mean that the more distinct partition key values that your workload accesses, the more those requests will be spread across the partitioned space.
+In general, you will use your provisioned throughput more efficiently as the ratio of partition key values accessed to the total number of partition key values increases.

+One example for this is the use of partition keys with high-cardinality attributes, which have a large number of distinct values for each item.

 `AWS re:Invent 2018: Amazon DynamoDB Deep Dive: Advanced Design Patterns for DynamoDB (DAT401) <https://www.youtube.com/watch?v=HaEPXoXVf2k&feature=emb_logo>`_